k88hudson/git-flight-rules/README.md

 You need to do something called an interactive rebase.

 If you are working in a branch that is/will become a pull-request against `master`, you can rebase against your `master` branch.
-Make sure it is up to date:
+Make sure the master branch is up to date, then:

 ```
 (my-branch)$ git rebase -i master